 Food Allergy Symptoms or Food Intolerance?

-By Dr Wendy Wells, NMD
+By Wendy Wells, NMD.

 We MUST begin with how we digest and assimilate our food, in order to have a healthy body.
 A healthy gastrointestinal lining would not allow these undigested particles into the bloodstream.
 The cause must be in the barrier function of our gastrointestinal lining.
 The question then becomes what are we doing or not doing that is causing the lining to be compromised?
 One of the main causes could be food intolerances.
 Here is a list of possible causes.

-- Consuming Foods Intolerances
+- Consuming intolerant foods